 Utility Bills vs. Rent: What Does "Utilities Included" Really Mean?

-When viewing rental properties, “Utilities Included” can sound like a major saving, but the term is rarely all-encompassing.
-It simply means the landlord or property management company is responsible for paying the bills to the utility providers.
+When viewing rental properties, “Utilities Included” can sound like a major saving, but the term varies significantly between the US and UK.
+It generally means the landlord covers some or all utility costs, but it is rarely fully comprehensive.
+Always check the lease agreement or tenancy contract for exact details.

 The Critical Catch: Usage Caps